gbif/hp-swissnatcoll/en/how-to-publish-data.md

 </div>

 1. Click on **Publish**.
-   - A window opens for confirmation check.
+   - A window opens with a short summary of what the publication entitles.
+3. Tick the check box if you agree with our [terms and conditions](https://swissnatcoll.hp.gbif-staging.org/en/terms/){:target="_blank"} and accept full responsibility for the publication.
+  - Note that your institution, as data owner and provider, is fully entitled for the quality of the data published through the Data Aggregator and to GBIF.
+Errors in your published datasets are your responsibility and yours only.
-2. Click on **Yes, publish**
+4. Click on **Publish**
-    - A progression bar appears during the publishing process and disappears when finished.
+    - A progression bar appears during the publishing process and disappears when launched.
-3. Check the Publication status of your records on your Collection page.
+5. Check the Publication status of your records on your Collection page.
+6. By clicking on **Show on GBIF** (purple text in the top-left corner of your collection page and visible in all tabs), you can access to the GBIF-uat page of your dataset and check the validity of the data before publishing on GBIF.org.

 # Export my data

 1. Click on **Export**.
-  - Select the headers of the export file you want to generate (either your original headers, as imported in the [Upload my data](/en/how-to-publish-data#upload-my-data) part, or the DWC Attributes, as mapped in the [Map my data](/en/how-to-publish-data#map-my-data) part.
-You can select only one at a time.
+2. Select the headers of the export file you want to generate (either your original headers, as imported in the [Upload my data](/en/how-to-publish-data#upload-my-data) part, or the Darwin Core (DWC) Attributes, as mapped in the [Map my data](/en/how-to-publish-data#map-my-data) part.
+   - You can select only one at a time.
 If you want both, export the records twice.
-  - Select the data layer you want to export (either your original data, as imported in the [Upload my data](/en/how-to-publish-data#upload-my-data) part, or the encoded data, as encoded in the [Encode my data](/en/how-to-publish-data#encode-my-data) part.
-You can select only one at a time.
+3. Select the data layer you want to export (either your original data (Raw), as imported in the [Upload my data](/en/how-to-publish-data#upload-my-data) part, or the encoded data, as encoded in the [Encode my data](/en/how-to-publish-data#encode-my-data) part.
+   - You can select only one at a time.
 If you want both, export the records twice.
-2. Click on **Start export**.
+4. Click on **Start export**.
-  - The page view changes from "Records view" to "Exports view" where all of your exported files are listed.
+  - The page view changes from "Records" to "Exports" where all of your exported files are listed.
   - A progression bar appears during the export process and disappears when finished.
-3. Click on the **blue icon** of your export file in the *Size* column.
+3. Click on the **blue icon** of your export file in the _Size_ column.
   - The file is now saved as a .zip file on your computer (usually in the Dowloads folder or on your Desktop).
 4. Go to the zip file on your computer and extract the CSV file it contains.
   - A unique file name for this CSV file has been generated by the Data Aggregator.